 It is not uncommon to see someone claiming that iPhones have “bad hardware.”
 And at face value, that does seem true: lower-resolution screens, smaller amounts of RAM than competing Android models… So what’s the deal with that?

 One word: optimization. iOS doesn’t need humongous amounts of RAM as it can keep over a dozen apps loaded and ready with only 2GB.
 And while the resolution of some models (looking at you, Xr) may seem low, the pixel density remains more than adequate, all the while the lower resolution means less work for the GPU and, thus, lower battery drain.

 Furthermore, Apple’s CPUs have also seemed fairly weak over the years. the A12 Bionic chip is the first one to boast eight cores, the preceding A11 and A10 chips having six and four cores, respectively.
 Meanwhile, even mid-range Android phones have had octa-core CPUs for years now.
 However, the same still stands: due to superb operating system optimization, Apple’s CPUs have been consistently outperforming the competition for a long time.
 As a matter of fact, even older-generation iPhones tend to beat newer Android flagships in benchmarks.

 All in all, while Android phones almost always have superior hardware specs on paper, iPhones offer better performance in the vast majority of cases.

 The two most dominant technologies used in the manufacturing of mobile displays today are IPS LCD and OLED, with some older technologies such as TFT still being used in the more affordable low-end models.

-Now, both IPS LCD and OLED have their own advantages and disadvantages.
+Now, both IPS LCD and OLED have their own upsides and downsides.
 From a technical standpoint, OLED is the superior technology for three reasons:

 - It has better viewing angles.
 Higher-quality IPS displays such as those seen in iPhones can almost match OLED in this regard, though the difference is still noticeable.